School: School of Management and Labour Studies

 Who Should Apply?

-EPGDODC is specially designed for change managers, project managers, HR, Learning and Development Managers, Learning Facilitators and OD Consultants with minimum three years of experience.
+EPGDODC is specially designed for HR, Training/Learning and Development Managers, Learning Facilitators and OD Consultants and other Line Managers with minimum three years of experience.

 Objective of the Programme